MA

 Contact Time:

-Contact time is 6-10 hours a week during the first two semesters.
-In semester three you will arrange your level of contact time with your assigned dissertation supervisor.
+Approximately 6-10 hours a week in the first two semesters, then mutually agreed contact time with your assigned supervisor.

 Course Fees: